 We are a dynamic, multi-disciplinary group pioneering innovative, ethnographic research methods with children and young people.
 We have excellent academic and policy/practice networks, which we are keen to develop further.
 We are interested in research which makes a real difference.

-Dr John Wainwright is the co-lead for the Youth and Justice strand.
 John’s social work experience has spanned several years of practice, education and management mainly within the City of Liverpool.
 He teaches social work values, research methods, ethnicity, and social work.
 His research interests centre around ethnicity, and social work with a particular focus on children, young people and their families.

 Follow us on Twitter @UCLanCJP